 Things are changing for Amazon print-on-demand services.
 Earlier this year, Amazon’s CreateSpace announced plans to discontinue services like layout and cover design for authors.
 And last month, they finally said that CreateSpace and Kindle Direct Publishing will merge into one service.
-Many in the self-publishing world had long suspected such a change was on the horizon, since the launch of KDP print seemed to render CreateSpace redundant.
+Many in the self-publishing world who prefer to go through self-publishing services, had long suspected such a change was on the horizon, since the launch of KDP print seemed to render CreateSpace redundant.
 The transition has been gradual, with many features going offline on CreateSpace while KDP gradually built up its own offerings for Amazon print-on-demand.
 According to CreateSpace staff, the service had been merging with KDP for quite some time behind the scenes, and the latest changes represent a final shift in how the services are offered to authors.

 So what will these changes mean for authors?
 And for new authors deciding whether to use print-on-demand or just offer their work digitally, what can KDP offer?

 While CreateSpace has yet to officially close, authors are being encouraged to switch over now.
 The good news is, this process is quick and easy.
 The process starts the same way as creating a new Amazon print-on-demand paperback with KDP, but you’ll skip many of the steps by inputting an ISBN from an existing CreateSpace title.
 Your book will be reviewed, which usually takes less than 24 hours, but will remain on sale during the transition.

 For new authors, the switch will mean little more than making print-demand for Amazon customers even more convenient.
 Amazon says the new system will offer “a more seamless experience for managing your paperback and digital books,” and KDP will offer additional services that CreateSpace did not.